Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.
 - In other words, Upcasting is the typecasting of a child object to a parent object.
-- Upcasting can be done implicitly.
+- Upcasting can be done implicitly or explicitly.

 __Example__